rabbitmq/rabbitmq-website/site/partitions.md

   <li>
     <code>ignore</code>: use when network reliability is the highest practically possible
     and node availability is of topmost importance.
-For example, all cluster nodes can be in the same a rack or equivalent, connected with a switch, and that switch is also the route to the outside world.
+For example, all cluster nodes can be in the same rack or equivalent, connected with a switch, and that switch is also the route to the outside world.
   </li>
   <li>